Skip to main content

 • August 18, 2016

 Vivitrol (naltrexone) for Opioid Use Disorder "There are no two ways about it, Vivitrol saved my life.
-In combination with rehabilitation in the outpatient setting (where I was referred to a local doctor who provides the shots; specializing in pain mgmt. & dependence issues), therapy, and receiving Vivitrol once monthly, my life has completely changed for the better.
+In combination with rehabilitation in the outpatient setting (where I was referred to a local doctor who provides the shots, specializing in pain management & dependence issues), therapy, and receiving Vivitrol once monthly, my life has completely changed for the better.
 I am happier, less tense, less anxious, among other benefits.
-I was a hardcore addict, and would likely not be around still if it weren't for Vivitrol blocking the opiate receptors (no "high" at all; no matter how much you use) and it reducing cravings as well.
+I was a hardcore addict, and would likely not be around still if it weren't for Vivitrol blocking the opiate receptors (no 'high' at all, no matter how much you use) and it reducing cravings as well.
 I very highly recommend Vivitrol to those struggling with addiction.
 You'll see how much better your quality of life will be, and this shot can help you get there."

 10 / 10